jasmineelkins/forget-me-not/README.md

 - This project was inspired by an idea from <a href="https://www.ideasgrab.com/ideas-1000-2000/" target="_blank">ideasgrab.com</a>:
-  > "an app that takes the articles you saved to your reading list and sends them to you as a printed newspaper" I thought it would be a great technical challenge to learn how to both build the reading list _and_ send it to users as a digital newsletter, formatted in a style similar to an actual newspaper.
+  > "an app that takes the articles you saved to your reading list and sends them to you as a printed newspaper"
 - Many thanks to my instructor at Flatiron, Chett Tiller: for teaching me a solid foundation in React and Rails, and supporting and encouraging me not only on for this project, but throughout the entire 15-week program.

 ## Contact